The Forestry Act

 Article 52

-1. Offenses committed in a conservation forest.
+1. Offenses committed in a protection forest.

 4. Offenses by more than two conspirators or the employment of other individuals therefor.